MicroStrategy/embedding-sdk-docs/docs/embed-library-main-page/embed-custom-ui-on-all-pages.md

   - Default value: `true`.
 - `bookmark`
   - Show or hide the bookmark icon.
   - Default value: `true`.
+- `undoRedo`
+  - Show or hide the undo and redo buttons.
+  - Default value: `true`.
 - `edit`
   - Show or hide the edit icon.